ianlewis/dotfiles/README.md

-  help                      Print all Makefile targets (this message). all                       Install and configure everything. configure-all             Configure all tools. install-all               Install all tools and runtimes.
+  help                      Print all Makefile targets (this message). all                       Install and configure everything. configure-all             Configure all tools. install-all               Install all CLI tools and runtimes. install-tools             Install all CLI tools. install-runtimes          Install all runtimes.
 Tools
   license-headers           Update license headers.
 Formatting